SophiaPetrova/cookbook/README.md

 In helpers folder is the api_calls file with ApiCalls module in which are the methods with all the API calls made to Content Delivery API

-From UI point of view (with Google Chrome web browser):
+From UI point of view (screenshots from Google Chrome web browser):
 ### List view
 - Display a preview of all recipes, including:
   - Title